datanav/docs/gdpr-data-types-purposes-configuration.rst

    * - ``PurposeDescription``
      - A longer description describing the purpose in more detail.
 It should be long enough that the end user can understand the purpose.
-For example "Handling salary informastion for employees" or "To survey employee satisfaction".
+For example "Handling salary information for employees" or "To survey employee satisfaction".

    * - ``ThirdParties``
      - With which third party organisations or entities is information gathered for this purpose shared (leave blank